wmde/Serialization/README.md

 Get the Serialization code, either via git, or some other means.
 Also get all dependencies.
 You can find a list of the dependencies in the "require" section of the composer.json file.
-Load all dependencies and the load the Serialization library by including its entry point:
-Serialization.php.
+This file also specifies how the resources provided by this library should be loaded, in its "autoload" section.

 ## Usage